ilich/MvcReportViewer/README.md

 *showParameterPrompts* - The value that indicates whether parameter prompts are displayed.

 *htmlAttributes* - An object that contains the HTML attributes to set for the element.

+*method* - Method for sending parametes to the iframe, either GET or POST.

 ### Fluent Interface